 - As soon as scoutbee obtains knowledge of unauthorised use, scoutbee will block the access of the customer in question. scoutbee also reserves the right to change the access details of customers or authorised users for reasons pertaining to security; in such cases, scoutbee will promptly inform the customer of this fact.

 - Breaches of cooperation obligations can lead to extra expenses for

 scoutbee.
 The customer must repay these extra expenses according to the current valid price list for scoutbee, accessible at www.scoutbee.com, unless the customer is not responsible for the extra expenses.

 Section 4 Technical requirements for using the platform

-- Access to the platform is provided using telecommunications media (cloud-based) over the internet
+- Access to the platform is provided using telecommunications media (cloud-based) over the

 with Secure Socket Layer (SSL) encryption.